cameronrr/gridsome-sanity-live-preview/README.md

 ## Overview

-:warning: **Again, this is rather experimental at the moment.
-If you can help achieve the goal of this project or have suggestions, awesome.**
+:warning: **Again, this is rather experimental at the moment.**
+**Appreciate any help or suggestions to achieve the goal of this project!**

 This plugin aims to provide live previews for Gridsome projects which are using Sanity Studio as a data source.